Applications, Admission, and Tuition/Financial Aid:

 How can I ensure my child gets the best course best for him or her?

 The best way to ensure the campus and course of your choice is to apply early.
-If you have questions about the various programs, you can review the information on this website, as well as discuss your child’s objectives and interests with the Chief Academic Officer or a JSA Campus Director.
+If you have questions about the various programs, you can review the information on this website, as well as discuss your child’s objectives and interests with the JSA Campus Director.

 My child has dietary restrictions and/or a medical condition.
 How do you facilitate his or her well-being?